Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 10. Polaroid vs Kodak (1991) – $925M

 This again was one of the famous patent battles where huge damages were sought for patent infringement.
 Polaroid sued Kodak for infringing its 12 patents covering instant photography technology and sought triple damages which were amounted to $12 billion.
-Various WSJ analysts expected $1.5 billion to $2 billion awards.
+Various WSJ analysts expected $1.5 billion to $2 billion in awards.

 Authored By: Vipin Singh, Market Research.